Springer (orca)

 After months of heated public debate, a decision was made by the United States National Marine Fisheries Service (NMFS) to capture the young orca and attempt to reintegrate her into her pod.
 On June 12, 2002, Springer was captured and moved to a seapen in Manchester, Washington.
-On July 13, after medical treatment and rehabilitation, Springer was transported to Johnstone Strait, BC and held in a seapen at Dong Chong Bay, Hanson Island.
+On July 13, after medical treatment and rehabilitation, Springer was transported to Johnstone Strait, British Columbia, and held in a seapen at Dong Chong Bay, Hanson Island.
 The next morning, Springer was released near her close relatives.
 In October, she was seen traveling with her pod to the open ocean.
-The following July, she returned to Johnstone Strait with the same orca pod.
+The following July, she returned to Johnstone Strait with the same pod.

 Springer has been observed with her pod in Johnstone Strait every year since her rescue and translocation, becoming the only orca in history to be successfully reintegrated into a wild population after human intervention.
 In July 2013, 11 years after her rescue, Springer was seen off the central British Columbia coast with a new calf and is considered to be a contributing member of that population.
-In 2017 Springer was seen with another calf, who was confirmed to be her second offspring.
+In 2017, Springer was seen with another calf, who was confirmed to be her second offspring.

 Appearance in Puget Sound

 Although there were possible sightings in early January 2002 of either a juvenile orca or false killer whale in northern Puget Sound near the town of La Conner, Washington, Springer was first confirmed by researchers and reported to news media on January 14 when she was spotted swimming alone near the Vashon Island ferry dock south of Seattle.
 At that time, she was 11 feet long and estimated to be between 18 and 36 months old.
 Springer's presence was immediately regarded as a mystery, as orcas are rarely observed alone, and mothers never leave young offspring unattended.

 As advocates and researchers worked to identify this strange visitor to Seattle, grave concern arose over her presence in the waters off a major metropolitan area.
-In one of the first media reports on January 19, 2002, the public was urged to resist the temptation to interact with this highly sociable orca, not to try to capture up-close photographs or video of her, or worse yet, do what was reportedly already happening, try to feed her.
+In one of the first media reports on January 19, the public was urged to resist the temptation to interact with this highly sociable orca, not to try to capture up-close photographs or video of her, or worse yet, do what was reportedly already happening, try to feed her.
 "The message we want to get out to boaters is, no matter how much you want to help this whale, do not approach it, don't feed it," Orca Conservancy representatives warned on KING-TV (NBC Seattle).
 "A fed whale is a dead whale."

 Despite the warnings, Springer became an instant celebrity, appearing regularly on the news in the United States and Canada.
 The beach community of West Seattle took on the look of a marine park.
 The orca's interactions with humans increased.
 The situation became untenable.